Referee: Reference-aware Audiovisual Deepfake Detection: Abstract

 \section{Abstract}

-Since deepfakes generated by advanced generative models have rapidly posed serious threats, existing audiovisual deepfake detection approaches struggle to generalize to unseen forgeries.
-We propose a novel reference-aware audiovisual deepfake detection method, called \ours.
-Speaker-specific cues from only one-shot examples are leveraged to detect manipulations beyond spatiotemporal artifacts.
-By matching and aligning identity-related queries from reference and target content into cross-modal features, \ours jointly reasons about audiovisual synchrony and identity consistency.
-Extensive experiments on FakeAVCeleb, FaceForensics++, and KoDF demonstrate that \ours achieves state-of-the-art performance on cross-dataset and cross-language evaluation protocols.
-Experimental results highlight the importance of cross-modal identity verification for future deepfake detection.
-The code is available at \url{https://github.com/ewha-mmai/referee}.
+Deepfakes generated by advanced generative models have rapidly posed serious threats, yet existing audiovisual deepfake detection approaches struggle to generalize to unseen manipulation methods.
+To address this, we propose a novel reference-aware audiovisual deepfake detection method, called \ours, to capture fine-grained identity discrepancies.
+Unlike existing methods that overfit to transient spatiotemporal artifacts, \ours employs identity bottleneck and matching modules to model the relational consistency of speaker-specific cues captured by a single one-shot example as a biometric anchor.
+Extensive experiments on FakeAVCeleb, FaceForensics++, and KoDF demonstrate that \ours achieves state-of-the-art results on cross-dataset and cross-language evaluation protocols, including a 99.4\% AUC on KoDF.
+These results highlight that explicitly correlating reference-based biometric priors is a key frontier for achieving generalized and reliable audiovisual forensics.